mozilla/application-services/docs/howtos/vendoring-into-mozilla-central.md

 documentation](https://firefox-source-docs.mozilla.org/build/buildsystem/rust.html) -
 please make sure you read that before continuing.

+### When to vendor

+We want to keep our versions in moz-central relatively up-to-date, but it takes some manual effort to do.
+The main possibility of breakage is from a dependency mismatch, so our current vendoring policy is:

+  - Whenever a 3rd-party dependency is added or updated, the dev who made the change is responsible for vendoring.
+  - At the start of the [release cycle](https://wiki.mozilla.org/Release_Management/Calendar) the triage owner is response for vendoring.

 ### Updating existing components.

 To update components which are already in mozilla-central, follow these steps: